 First, tags works by transmitting identification information to RFID readers as radio waves.
 Then the reader converts the radio waves to digital information.
 Finally, the information passes on to applications that can make use of it in real-time.

-The most common method of identification is by serial number.
+The most common method of unique identification is by serial number.
 This serial number is on a microchip attached to an antenna.
 It is then used to identify a person, object or information.
 For instance, this information could be an individual item’s electronic product code.

 Is RFID better than using barcodes?